Utilizing QSFs as a Resolution Tool

 1. What is a Qualified Settlement Fund?

-Often referred to as a QSF, §468B et seq. allows plaintiff’s attorneys and their clients to release a defendant for a cash-only settlement while having them pay into an account that will act as a temporary trust account.
-This mechanism gives the plaintiffs and their attorneys the time to consider all available options before making distributions.
+Often referred to as a QSF, §468B et seq. allows plaintiffs’ attorneys and their clients to release a defendant for a cash-only settlement while having them pay into an account that will serve as a temporary trust account.
+This mechanism allows the plaintiffs and their attorneys to consider all available options before making distributions.

 2. Use of Monies Inside a QSF

-Monies held in a QSF can be paid in cash, fund a structured settlement, attorney fee structure annuity or assignment, and settle liens or allocation issues between parties.
-A QSF can also hold the funds to prevent constructive receipt and preserve pre-settlement options while considering financial options or establishing other entities, such as a special needs trust.
+Funds held in a QSF can be paid in cash and used to fund a structured settlement, establish an attorney fee structure annuity or assignment, and resolve liens or allocation issues between parties.
+A QSF can also hold the funds to prevent constructive receipt and preserve pre-settlement options while evaluating financial strategies or setting up other entities, such as a special needs trust.

 3. Variety of Cases Utilizing QSFs

-QSFs are utilized in a wide range of case types with one or multiple plaintiffs and at almost any stage of the litigation process – even after trial.
+QSFs are used in various cases involving one or more plaintiffs and at nearly any stage of the litigation process, even post-trial.

 4. Uncooperative Adversary

-Every plaintiff’s attorney has encountered a claim representative or defense attorney who can make things more difficult than they need to be.
-In such situations, getting the necessary cooperation to achieve a structured settlement, attorney fee structure, or assignment can be highly unlikely.
-The solution is to replace the claim representative and their attorney with a QSF.
-The defense gets a full and final release without any further obligations by paying the funds necessary to resolve the case into a QSF.
+Every plaintiff’s attorney has encountered a claims representative or defense attorney who can make things more difficult than necessary.
+In such situations, obtaining the necessary cooperation to achieve a structured settlement, attorney fee structure, or assignment can be highly unlikely.
+The solution is to replace the claims representative and their attorney with a QSF.
+The defense receives a full and final release without any further obligations by paying the necessary funds to resolve the case into a QSF.

 5. Clients Needing More Time

-After negotiating an excellent result for your clients, the pressures of litigation finally come to an end, but at this time, your clients have to make one of the most important financial decisions of their lives: how to receive their settlement and what to do with it.
+After negotiating an excellent result for your clients, the pressures of litigation finally end.
+However, at this time, your clients must make one of their most important financial decisions: how to receive their settlement and what to do with it.
 The solution to this predicament is creating a holding pattern called a “safe harbor tax limbo” using a QSF.

 6. The Lien That’s Holding Everything Up

-A sizable lien can drastically change your client’s settlement options and financial situation.
-There are also risks that your client’s needs could change, new facts may arise, or the offer goes away.
-The solution is to remove the defense from the equation and settle the case with a QSF.
+A sizable lien can drastically impact your client’s settlement options and financial situation.
+Additionally, there are risks that your client’s needs might change, new facts could emerge, or the offer might disappear.
+The solution is eliminating the defense from the equation and settling the case with a QSF.

 7. The Complexity of Multiple Defendants

-Resolving a case against one defendant is difficult enough, so the complexity is compounded when multiple defendants exist.
-The solution to this problem is establishing a QSF to accept individual transfers (funding) while irrevocably releasing each defendant from further liability.
+Resolving a case against one defendant is challenging enough; the complexity increases when multiple defendants are involved.
+The solution to this issue is establishing a QSF that accepts transfers (funding) from each defendant separately while irrevocably releasing each defendant from further liability.

 8. Conflicting Interests of Multiple Claimants

-Representing multiple claimants can create conflicts of interest – especially regarding the division of settlement proceeds.
+Representing multiple claimants can create conflicts of interest, especially concerning the division of settlement proceeds.
 The solution is to pay the funds into a QSF, release the defense, and allow designated professionals to be “in the middle.”

 9. How to Establish a QSF